-Members of the Family Advisory Board continued to serve as essential committee members on the 10 Solutions for Patient Safety Hospital Acquired Conditions committees.
+Members of the Family Advisory Board dedicated many hours to serving as the parent voice on multiple committees in 2015.
+FAB members were essential partners on the 10 Solutions for Patient Safety Hospital Acquired Conditions committees.
+Moreover, members served on the Council on Violence Prevention, the First Impressions Steering Committee, and the Children’s Mercy Archives Committee.
 Input from FAB members has proven to be a valuable component for each of these committees.
-Additionally, the Family Centered Care (FCC) Coordinators joined the Solutions for Patient Safety Family Engagement Leadership Team.

 Representatives from Patient Family Advisory Councils (PFACs) were invited to participate in the Children’s Mercy Lean System which is designed to streamline processes, become more agile and innovative, reduce waste and costs, and improve both patient/family and employee satisfaction.
 PFAC members provided their unique perspectives on teams from Radiology, Peri-Op Services, Environmental Services, and inpatient units.
 This work ensures that Children’s Mercy remains patient-centered every action, every day!